google/clspv/docs/OpenCLCOnVulkan.md

   `OpTypeImage` or `OpTypeSampler` type is created and decorated with the corresponding `DescriptorSet` and `Binding`, using the `UniformConstant` storage class.

+Descriptors can be scarce.
+So the compiler also has an option `-cluster-pod-kernel-args` which can be used to reduce the number of descriptors.
+When the option is used:

+- All plain-old-data (POD) kernel arguments are collected into a single struct and passed into the compute shader via a single storage buffer resource.
+- The binding numbers are assigned as previously, except:
+  - Binding numbers for non-POD arguments are assigned as if there were no POD arguments.
+  - The binding number for the struct containing the POD arguments is one more than the highest non-POD argument.

+#### Example descriptor set mapping

+For example:

+    // First kernel in the translation unit, and no sampler map is used. void kernel foo(global int* a, float f, global float* b, uint c);

+In the default case, the bindings are:

+- `a` is mapped to a storage buffer with descriptor set 0, binding 0
+- `f` is mapped to a storage buffer with descriptor set 0, binding 1
+- `b` is mapped to a storage buffer with descriptor set 0, binding 2
+- `c` is mapped to a storage buffer with descriptor set 0, binding 3

+If `-cluster-pod-kernel-args` is used:

+- `a` is mapped to a storage buffer with descriptor set 0, binding 0
+- `b` is mapped to a storage buffer with descriptor set 0, binding 1
+- `f` and `c` are POD arguments, so they are mapped to the first and second members of a struct, and that struct is mapped to a storage buffer with descriptor set 0 and binding 2

+If `foo` were the second kernel in the translation unit, then its arguments would use descriptor set 1.

+TODO(dneto): Give an example using images.

 ### Work-Group Size